mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

     return trace_matrix
 ```

-The main loop introduces some new components compared with the previous TD(0) case.
+The main loop introduces some new components compared to the TD(0) case.
 We have the estimation of `delta` in a separate line and the management of the `trace_matrix` in two lines.
 First of all the states are increased (+1) and then they are decayed.

 ```python
 for epoch in range(tot_epoch):